Update: 2020 grant award information is available!

-Through the North Portland Trust Fund (NPTF) under Portland Parks & Recreation, the Kenton Neighborhood Association has been allotted $10,000 to establish the NPTF Kenton Placemaking Grant Program for community enhancement projects that increase connections people have to each other and the places they care about; engage historically marginalized and/or underrepresented communities; and sustain those already involved and/or strengthen existing programs.
+Through the North Portland Trust Fund (NPTF) under Portland Parks & Recreation, the Kenton Neighborhood Association has been allotted $12,000 toward the 2020 NPTF Kenton Placemaking Grant Program for community enhancement projects that increase connections people have to each other and the places they care about; engage historically marginalized and/or underrepresented communities; and sustain those already involved and/or strengthen existing programs.

 Applications under the Kenton Placemaking Grant will be eligible to apply for awards ranging from $500 up to $5,000.
 Grant awards will be determined by an evaluation committee, selected by the KNA Board of Directors, of individuals that live and/or work in the Kenton neighborhood.

 If you have a great grant idea but aren’t sure how to proceed and/or would like to partner with the KNA, please contact us!

 Grant applications and election committee applications are available now.